OutSystems/docs-product/src/develop/data/query/fetch-display.md

     ![Drag an Entity Attribute to the widget](images/fetch-data-drag-attribute-ss.png)

-1. Publish your ap and load it in the browser.
+1. Publish your app and load it in the browser.
 There's a list widget listing the last names of the employees.

     ![App running in the browser](images/fetch-data-browser.png)